github/docs/content/actions/using-workflows/events-that-trigger-workflows.md

 {% note %}

-**Note**: When pushing multi-architecture container images, this event will get emitted once per manifest so you might observe your workflow triggering multiple times.
-To mitigate this and only run your workflow job for the event that contains the actual image tag information, use a conditional:
+**Note**: When pushing multi-architecture container images, this event occurs once per manifest, so you might observe your workflow triggering multiple times.
+To mitigate this, and only run your workflow job for the event that contains the actual image tag information, use a conditional:

 {% raw %}
 ```yaml